-On the hunt for something resembling the unbirthday cakes we discovered lovely Sophia last year on Instagram and commissioned her with an art piece of cake for an office birthday.
+On the hunt for something resembling the unbirthday cakes we discovered lovely Sophia of s kitchen last year on Instagram and commissioned her with an art piece of cake for an office birthday.
 It was rich, huge, delicious and nothing but pretty.
 So here she is: the mother of all cakes.
 The one and only Sofia who needs her own baking show.
 Period.
 That’s why I asked Patrick Domingo to produce a little movie with the Constant Evolution gang.

 Ah, kids today.
 Studying art history while baking lavishly extravagant cakes in their spare time.
 Well, in the case of our lovely Sophia Agnella Anita Stolz, her field of study is perfectly in tune with her hobby.
 One look is enough to know: her cakes are art.
 But let me tell you more about the art of her bespoke cakes and the desire to express herself with buttercream icing and layers and layers of cake.
 I promise, I won’t sugar coat anything.